daniikhan23/calculator/README.md

 # calculator
-An easy to user Calculator on the web!
+An easy to use Calculator on the web!